-Table 1 presents the minimum design values for Tolerable Controls for the Controlling Design Criteria relating to highway design.
-Design values for Tolerable Controls for the Controlling Design Criteria relating to bridge structures are presented in Table 2 located in a following section, Highway Structures.
-These minimum design values are applicable to mainline NHS Arterial sections and are not intended to control the design of auxiliary lanes.
+Tables 1 and 2 present the minimum design values, by functional classification, for Tolerable Controls for the Controlling Design Criteria relating to highway design.
+Design values for Tolerable Controls for the Controlling Design Criteria relating to bridge structures are presented in Tables 4 and 5 located in a following section, Highway Structures.
+These minimum design values are applicable to mainline Non-NHS State Highway sections and are not intended to control the design of auxiliary lanes.